-The Universal Job Profiles are developed as part of Elevate, a Unity initiative dedicated to facilitating the entry of new talent into the games and creative 3D industries by establishing robust and open lines of communication among job seekers, educators, and employers.
+The Universal Job Profiles are developed as part of Elevate, a Unity initiative dedicated to facilitating the entry of new talent into the RT3D industry by establishing robust and open lines of communication among job seekers, educators, and employers.

-Universal Job Profiles have been created to provide a unified framework for defining job roles within the games and creative sectors.
+Universal Job Profiles have been created to provide a unified framework for defining job roles within the RT3D sector.
 The goal of this document is to serve as a handbook for anyone seeking a job, aiming to create a learning experience, or vetting candidates.
 By standardizing job roles, aspiring professionals can confidently acquire the necessary skills, educational institutions can design comprehensive learning experiences covering the full spectrum of each job, and employers can easily evaluate job candidates.

-The data for Universal Job Profiles was gathered using the expertise of the Employer Advisory Board: a group of experts from industry-leading companies across all parts of the creative landscape, including games, media, training, and more.
-The board serves as our subject matter expert resource, providing crucial industry insights about indemand job roles.
-By collaborating with the Employer Advisory Board, we ensure that the information shared in the Universal Job Profiles is up-to-date, accurate, and representative of actual industry needs.
+The data for Universal Job Profiles was gathered using the expertise of the Employer Advisory Board: a group of experts from industry-leading companies across all parts of the RT3D landscape, including games, media, training, and more.
+The board serves as our subject matter expert resource, providing crucial industry insights about in-demand job roles.
+By collaborating with the Employer Advisory Board, we ensure that the information shared in the Universal Job Profiles is up-todate, accurate, and representative of actual industry needs.

-These documents have been created in service to the games and wider creative 3D industries, aiming to enable more diverse and talented individuals to secure jobs in this dynamic field.
+These documents have been created in service to the RT3D industry, aiming to enable more diverse and talented individuals to secure jobs in this dynamic field.
 As such, Universal Job Profiles will always be freely available for public use.

-To learn more, check out the Elevate page.
+To learn more, check out the Elevate program overview on Unity Learn.